-5. ACTIONABLE PRODUCTS, OUTCOMES AND ANTICIPATED SOCIETAL BENEFIT(S): This section is of utmost importance to National and New York Sea Grant.
+5. ACTIONABLE PRODUCTS, OUTCOMES, AND ANTICIPATED SOCIETAL BENEFIT(S):

 One of the National Sea Grant Office's main emphases is that Sea Grant activities, including research, must be able to show documentable accomplishments and impacts.
-It is very important that the full proposal describe how the project results would be used and by whom.
+The full proposal must describe how the project results would be used and by whom.
+Explain how the research and anticipated results are actionable and can be used to inform and advance the topic research goals and objectives.
+Identify the actionable information, tools, or outputs to be produced by the research.
+Submissions that merely state that the information generated has value to constituents, without adequate elaboration, will not be competitive.
 How do the PIs plan to convey the results and what demonstrable impacts would come from this?
 In other words, this section should detail the significance and importance of the products (syntheses, models, methods, and scientific information) and impacts (change in behavior/policies, economic and/ or social benefits, and environmental benefits) that are expected to result from the proposed project.
-You should also describe the accessibility of the products (e.g., who will be able to use them, how will they have access, etc.) and how the impacts can be documented (e.g., how will one be able to measure the impacts to accrue from your results).
-Your statements should be specific and, optimally, should be substantiated by references or attached letters of support.
-Such letters, indicating support for the proposed project, may be included in your proposal submission (see Checklist page 1) and are most helpful to the proposal if they are from agencies, organizations, stakeholders, and/or collaborators that indicate how they would use the results, and for what purpose they would use them toward achieving the NYSG Goal and Research Topic being addressed.
-It can also be very helpful to put the issue being addressed and the potential results into an economic context, which should also help establish the project's potential impact.
+Investigators should also describe the accessibility of the products (e.g., who will be able to use them, how they will have access, etc.) and how the impacts can be documented (e.g., how will one be able to measure the impacts to accrue from your results).
+Statements should be specific and, optimally, be substantiated by references or attached letters of support.
+Such letters, indicating support for the proposed project, may be included in the proposal submission (see Checklist page 1) and are most helpful to the proposal if they are from agencies, organizations, stakeholders, and/or collaborators that indicate how they would use the results, and for what purpose they would use them toward achieving the NYSG Goal and Research Topic being addressed.